Generic Name: indacaterol and glycopyrrolate

 Other adverse reactions occurring more frequently with Utibron Neohaler than with placebo, but with an incidence of less than 1% include dyspepsia, gastroenteritis, chest pain, fatigue, peripheral edema, rash/pruritus, insomnia, dizziness, bladder obstruction/urinary retention, atrial fibrillation, palpitations, tachycardia.

-The following additional adverse reaction of angioedema has been identified during worldwide post-approval use of indacaterol/glycopyrrolate at higher than the recommended dose.
+The following additional adverse reactions of angioedema and dysphonia have been identified during worldwide post-approval use of indacaterol/glycopyrrolate at higher than the recommended dose.
 Because this reaction is reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate the frequency or establish a causal relationship to drug exposure.

 If additional adrenergic drugs are to be administered by any route, they should be used with caution because the sympathetic effects of indacaterol, a component of Utibron Neohaler, may be potentiated [see Warnings and Precautions (5.3, 5.6, 5.7, 5.10)].